-Join Ryan Kittleson for an in-depth discussion in this video Adjusting the pose with Transpose Master, part of Sculpting Portraits in ZBrush.
+Join Ryan Kittleson for an in-depth discussion in this video Adjusting the pose with Transpose Master, part of ZBrush: Sculpting Portraits.

 - One thing that can really bring some life…into this sculpture is to slightly tilt and rotate the head.…We want to make sure that the eyes and the teeth…rotate and tilt right along with the head.…Since they're separate sub tools,…we're going to have to use…Transpose Master to get this done.…Transpose Master can be a little buggy.…Make sure you save your work before you use it…in case you get unexpected results.…Before we use it, we want to make sure…that all of the sub tools we're working with are visible.…Now we can go to Z plug in, Transpose Master,…and T pose mesh, or transpose mesh.…